HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

 Worklets are a specialized class of web workers designed to provide low-level access to rendering pipelines for tasks like painting and audio processing.
 While there are four types of worklets in total, only paint worklets and audio worklets are currently supported by modern browsers.
 A key performance advantage of worklets is their ability to run independently on separate threads, offloading resource-intensive tasks from the main thread.
 This not only boosts efficiency but also enhances performance by keeping the main thread free for essential operations, leading to smoother visuals and seamless audio experiences.

 {{ figure_markup(
-  content="0.0004%",
+  content="0.0016%",
-  caption="The percentage of mobile pages that register at least one paint worklet worklet respectively.", classes="big-number", sheets_gid="1929297167", sql_file="worklets.sql",
+  caption="The percentage of mobile pages that register at least one paint worklet.", classes="big-number", sheets_gid="1929297167", sql_file="worklets.sql",
 ) }}

 {{ figure_markup(
-  content="0.0016%",
+  content="0.0004%",
-  caption="The percentage of mobile pages that register at least one audio worklet respectively.", classes="big-number", sheets_gid="1929297167", sql_file="worklets.sql",
+  caption="The percentage of mobile pages that register at least one audio worklet worklet.", classes="big-number", sheets_gid="1929297167", sql_file="worklets.sql",
 ) }}

-The adoption of worklets on mobile devices remains extremely low, with audio worklets used on just 0.0004% of mobile pages and paint worklets slightly higher at 0.0016%.
+The adoption of worklets on mobile devices remains extremely low, with paint worklets slightly higher at 0.0016%, a slight increase from the previous Web Almanac, and audio worklets used on just 0.0004% of mobile pages.
 These figures suggest that despite the potential benefits worklets offer for offloading tasks like audio processing and rendering, their usage is still far from mainstream in the mobile web development space.
 This could be due to their specialized functionality and the need for more widespread browser support and developer familiarity.

 ## How is JavaScript delivered?